Billie Eilish: Achievements

+She has appeared on lists such as Rolling Stone's 2023 revision of the 200 Greatest Singers of All Time and Time's 2019 "Time 100 Next" list.
+Billboard ranked her at number 15 on its 2025 "Top 100 Women Artists of the 21st Century" list.
+She is the youngest person, second person ever, and first female artist to win the four main Grammy categories—Best New Artist, Record of the Year, Song of the Year, and Album of the Year—in the same year.
+In 2022, Eilish won the Academy Award for Best Original Song for "No Time to Die" from the James Bond film No Time to Die, becoming the first person born in the 21st century ever to win an Academy Award in any category, and she remains the only.
+With her win in the same category in 2024 for "What Was I Made For?" from Barbie (2023), she became the youngest person ever to win two Academy Awards in any category and the song became the tenth song in history to win both an Academy Award for Best Original Song and a Grammy Award for Song of the Year.

+Public image

 Much of the media attention surrounding Eilish has revolved around her fashion style, which consists primarily of baggy, oversized clothing.
-In 2017, she stated that she likes dressing out of her comfort zone to feel like she grabs the attention of everyone around her.
+In 2017, she said she likes dressing out of her comfort zone to feel like she grabs the attention of everyone around her.
 She tries to be "really different from a lot of people" and dresses opposite to what others wear.
-Aiming to "look memorable", Eilish said that she "proved to people that [she's] more important than they think" and likes being "kind of intimidating, so people will listen up."
-In 2019, she stated: "Over time it's kind of become a thing, 'Billie Eilish, the creepy, weird, scary girl.'
+Aiming to "look memorable", Eilish said that she "proved to people that [she's] more important than they think" and likes being "kind of intimidating, so people will listen up".
+In 2019, she said: "Over time it's kind of become a thing, 'Billie Eilish, the creepy, weird, scary girl.'
 And I don't like that.
 It's lame.
 I just don't want to stay one thing."

 In May 2019, Eilish appeared in a Calvin Klein advertisement, where she mentioned that she dresses in baggy clothes to prevent people from judging her body.
 In a March 2020 live show in Miami, as part of the Where Do We Go?
 Tour, she premiered Not My Responsibility, a short film which addresses her experiences of body shaming.
-Not My Responsibility was later uploaded to Eilish's YouTube channel in May 2020.
+Not My Responsibility was uploaded to Eilish's YouTube channel in May 2020.

 Eilish was on the cover of the June 2021 issue of British Vogue.
 The photoshoot by Craig McDean featured her dressed in lingerie, specifically focused on corsets.
 Eilish made her first appearance at the Met Gala in 2021, which had the theme "In America: A Lexicon of Fashion", wearing an Oscar de la Renta gown under the condition that the fashion house would permanently end its use of real fur.
-Though the dress was inspired by the original Barbie doll, fashion critics observed its likeness to Golden Age star Marilyn Monroe, who also wore a tulle Oscar de la Renta gown in the early 1950s.
+Though the dress was inspired by the original Barbie doll, fashion critics observed its likeness to Golden Age star Marilyn Monroe, who wore a tulle de la Renta gown in the early 1950s.